 What does it mean when someone holds your hand?

-When a man grabs woman’s hand, it could mean several things as well:
+When a man grabs a woman’s hand, it could mean different things as well:

 - romantic attachment and deep connection,

 - an attempt to comfort her when she is upset,

 - dominance — he is the one who leads in the relationship,

 - an attempt to claim her as if to show the world that she belongs to him and him alone,